numaproj/numaflow/docs/operations/installation.md

 By default, the Numaflow controller is installed with `Active-Passive` HA strategy enabled, which means you can run the controller with multiple replicas (defaults to 1 in the manifests).

-There are 3 parameters can be tuned for the leader election mechanism of HA.
+There are some parameters can be tuned for the leader election mechanism of HA.

 ```yaml
 apiVersion: v1